-Check out our recipe for making homemade corned beef hash!
-It's one of our all-time favorite recipes to make!
+Check out my recipe for making homemade corned beef hash!
+It's one of our all-time favorite recipes to make using leftover corned beef!

 One of my favorite things ever is the corned beef hash!
 I just can't seem to get enough of it.
 I often order corned beef hash at restaurants for breakfast....just to get my fix.
 99% of restaurants serve the canned version...which can be good due to the crispy goodness that is created by grilling it.